 How'd you get into it?

 I grew up in Shanghai and I was not athletic at all.
-At age 8, I enrolled in a British school that had just opened in my neighborhood and netball was part of the curriculum.
+At age 8, I enrolled in a British school that had just opened in my neighbourhood and netball was part of the curriculum.
 I really hated physical activity up until then but netball made me feel a bit more confident in my athletic ability.
 People were very supportive.
 [They said] "OK, you can try this.
-Don't worry about doing anything wrong."
+Don't worry about doing anything wrong".
 It was the first time I could really try something.
 I've been playing netball for a long time.
-Wait, hang on, I can't do math right now….
-17 years.
+Wait, hang on, I can't do maths right now … 17 years.

 What is the netball community like here in New York City?